byzyworks/asymmetry/README.md

 4. The file data itself is encrypted with the symmetric key, and then SHA-256 hashed (HMAC'd as well if a pepper is provided).
 Each of these acquired pieces are then stored with the encrypted file in two respective parts: the hash/MAC (32 bytes), and the encrypted file data (variable bytes), which extends until the end of the encrypted file.

+5. The file is then written to disk in the output directory (flattened) with a name derived from a SHA-256 hash of the file name (HMAC'd as well if a pepper is provided) followed by the ".asym" file extension.
+The details of this may change depending on enabled program arguments.

 Similarly, with decryption:

-1. The script attempts to verify the file was created via. this same script's encryption process by verifying the filetype signature (it will skip over non-applicable files this way)
+1. The script attempts to verify the file was created via. this same script's encryption process by verifying the filetype signature (it will skip over non-applicable files this way, or if they're too small to have even the 8-byte signature).

 2. The encrypted symmetric key is hashed and verified against the stored hash/MAC (using the pepper if necessary).
 If verification fails, the file is skipped.
 If not, the symmetric key is decrypted with the user-provided asymmetric private key, and the process continues.